-See page 176 for information on what to do if an error occurs during printing.
+See page 186 for information on what to do if an error occurs during printing.

-PictB ridge Print Options Page size Highlight a page size (only sizes supported by the current printer are listed) and press (a) to select and exit to the previous menu (to print at the default page size for the current printer, select Use printer settings ). of This option is listed only when pictures are printed one at a time.
-Press ▲ or ▼ to choose number of copies (maximum 99), then press ⊕ to select and return to the previous menu.
-This option is listed only if supported by the printer.
-Highlight Use printer settings (use current printer settings), Yes (print white borders), or No (no borders) and press (and exit to the previous menu.
-Print time stamp Highlight Use printer settings (use current printer settings), Yes (print times and dates of recording on photos), or No (no time stamp) and press ⊕ to select and exit to the previous menu.
+PictB Page Highlight a page size (only sizes supported by the current printer are listed) and press to select and exit to the previous size menu (to print at the default page size for the current printer, select Use printer settings). of This option is listed only when pictures are printed one at a time.
+Press ▲ or ▼ to choose number of copies (maximum 99), This option is listed only if supported by the printer.
+Highlight Use printer settings (use current printer settings), Yes (print white borders), or No (no borders) and press ⊕ to select and exit to the previous menu.
+Print time stamp Highlight Use printer settings (use current printer settings), Yes (print times and dates of recording on photos), or No (no time stamp) and press to select and exit to the previous menu.
 Crop This option is listed only when pictures are printed one at a time on a printer that supports cropping.
-To exit without cropping, highlight No and press ● .
-To crop the current picture, highlight Yes and press ▶ .
+To exit without cropping, highlight No and press .
+To crop the current picture, highlight Yes and press .
 Selecting Yes displays the dialog shown at right.
-Press o / 8 up to increase the size of the crop, down to decrease.
-Position the crop using the multi selector and press ● .
+Press up to increase the size of the crop, down to decrease.
+Position the crop using the multi selector and press .
 Note that print quality may drop if small crops are printed at large sizes.